 Approved Units are courses within a student's academic program.
-For students who have had an Extension Petition approved, Approved Units refer to the units/classes listed on their Student Educational Plan (submitted with their petition) that have been approved by the Financial Aid Office for financial aid eligibility.
+For students who have had an Extension Petition approved, Approved Units refer to the units/classes listed on their Student Educational Plan (submitted with their petition) that have been approved by the Financial Aid Office for financial aid eligibility at your Home School.

-Please note that if you have an Extension Petition approved by our Financial Aid Office, you must be enrolled in at least one approved class at your Home School.
+Please note that if you have an Extension Petition approved by your Financial Aid Office, you must be actively enrolled in at least one approved class at your Home School.
 If the classes you are enrolled in are not approved, the units will not be included in the calculation of your aid.